ahmed-alani-hb/Variant_bulk_creation/README.md

 The app injects dedicated columns on the Sales Order Item table:

-- **Profile (Template Item)** to choose the template.
+- **Template Profile** to choose the template item.
-- **Powder Coat** and **Sticker** for selecting attribute values.
+- **Powder Coat** and **Sticker** for selecting attribute values tied to those attributes.
-- **Length** for entering numeric attributes configured with From/To/Increment on the Item Attribute.
+- **Length (Numeric)** for entering numeric attributes configured with From/To/Increment on the Item Attribute.

-When you select a template in **Profile** and fill the attribute columns, the app will create (or reuse) the matching variant and swap the row's Item Code to that variant automatically.
+When you select a template in **Template Profile** and fill the attribute columns, the app will create (or reuse) the matching variant and swap the row's Item Code to that variant automatically.

 ### Validation rules